 What Are Entertainment Insurance Liabilities

-Entertainment liability insurance protects entertainers from common lawsuits that could arise in relation to their performances.
+Entertainment liability insurance protects entertainers from common lawsuits that are connected to their performances.
 This coverage can protect artists from personal injury claims and product damage claims as well.

-Immediate medical payments: The policy will pay for immediate medical bills resulting from an accident up to the limit of the policy.
-For example, if there are 15 people in the audience and one person is injured in a fall.
+The policy will pay for immediate medical bills resulting from an accident up to the limit of the policy.

 How To Decrease Entertainment Insurance Liabilities On Set